nmistry096/CloudFS-Android/README.md

 ## Using the SDK

-Use the credentials you obtained from Bitcasa admin console to create a client session.
+Use the credentials you obtained from the CloudFS admin console to create a client session.
 This session can be used for all future requests to Bitcasa.

 ```java
 Session session = new Session(endpoint, clientId, clientSecret);